WeLi5313/CYPLAN255_Final/README.md

 ![Description of the Image](Bayview_Hunters_Point_Race_Percentage_Change_Figure_Label.png)

+The null hypothesis is changes in the proportion of each racial group do not affect robbery crimes.
 I calculated the correlation coefficient, p-value, and R² score for changes in these proportions relative to changes in robbery counts in each neighborhood.
 ### Result Summary
 #### Mission Neighborhood:
 ##### Black Proportion Change: